dejanjacimovic/sc_website_2022/README.md

 # To Do

-- [ ] Complete auth0 integration and testing
 - [ ] Write more Unit tests
-- [ ] Make a simple store with Stripe checkout selling SC Swag
-- [ ] Add services.jsx describing all of the services offered by SC
+- [ ] Add services.jsx describing all of the services offered by StuntCoders